 That said, it’s a serious mistake to allow the fear of risk to hold your business back from reaping the immense bottom-line benefits of automation.
 Because those fears do NOT have to become your reality—if you take the right approach.
 With a solid strategy and experienced integration partner on your side, you’re equipped to systematically address each risk and access major profitability potential.

 In this article, we’re helping executives see a clearer path to risk mitigation for adopting and implementing automation within their company.
-Here are five of the most common concerns for executives at the helm of an automation project, as well as critical insight for managing and minimizing these risks to achieve profitable outcomes.
+Here are four of the most common concerns for executives at the helm of an automation project, as well as critical insight for managing and minimizing these risks to achieve profitable outcomes.

 The Risk of Investment Failure